 The Company assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
-A financial asset or group of financial assets is deemed to be impaired if there is objective evidence of impairment as a result of one or more events that have occurred since the initial recognition of the asset and those events have had an impact on the estimated future cash flows of the asset that can be reliably estimated.
+A financial asset or group of financial assets is deemed to be impaired if there is objective evidence of impairment as a result of one or more events that have occurred since the initial recognition of the asset and those events have had a significant or prolonged impact on the estimated future cash flows of the asset that can be reliably estimated.
+The determination of what is significant or prolonged requires judgment.
+In making this judgment, the Company evaluates, among other factors, the duration or extent to which the fair value of an investment is less than its cost.